dbmi-bgm/cgap-portal/src/encoded/static/data/privacy-policy.md

 ## Device Information Collected By Us

 We may collect non-personal information about the computer, mobile device or other device you use to access the Portal, such as IP address, geolocation information, unique device identifiers, browser type, browser language or other information of this nature.
 We use this information in an aggregate fashion to track access to the Portal.
 At no time do we disclose site usage by individual IP addresses.
 Web server logs are retained on a temporary basis and then deleted from our systems.
+Third-party partners such as Google Analytics may collect additional information about cross-device browsing habits of users who have turned on [Ads Personalization](https://support.google.com/ads/answer/2662856); some of this information may be shared with us and used to understand which devices are used to browse our portal and to improve user experience to cater to usage.

 ## Cookies